LukeHeuser/notes/Java/java_basics.md

 ### Fall Through Switch Statment

 A fall-through occurs when a case matches true, but there is no present break in that case.
-No more cases are checked, all code below the matched case will be executed until the switch statement is finished or until a break is encountered.
+No more cases are checked after there is a match.
+As such, all code below the matched case will be executed until the switch statement is finished or until a break is encountered.